 “Really, what’s in it?”

-“Lead, Chlorine, and other contaminants that could make you die at a young age.”
+“Lead, Chlorine, and other contaminants that could make you infertile or die before your kid grows up.”

 “I’ve got plenty of lead in my system already – that’s why my blood pressure is through the roof.
 And since my dental hygiene isn’t all that great, chlorine saves me from getting an expensive root canal.”

 “Oh it’s way worse than lead and chlorine.
 There’s stuff in this water that has proven to cause cancer.
 It’s our little Chernobyl on the Hudson.”

 Really, I thought to myself.
 I’ve heard of the murky, smelly water with high heavy metal in Flint, but didn’t realize that there were other areas in the U.S. that had contaminated tap water.